Substrate-integrated waveguide: Transverse magnetic propagation modes

 In classical solid-walled rectangular waveguide, the general formulation of propagation involves a superposition of transverse electric (TE) and transverse magnetic (TM) modes.
 Each of these is associated with particular fields and currents.
 In the case of TM modes, the current in the vertical walls is longitudinal, i.e. parallel to the propagation axis, usually denoted as $z$.
 Then, given the vertical geometry of the vias, it is impossible for such modes to appear in SIWs: the electrical current cannot propagate from via to via.
 Only TE modes are able to propagate through SIW.

 Each mode appears above a precise cut-off frequency determined by the waveguide dimensions and the filling medium.
-For TM modes, decreasing the waveguide thickness (usually denoted as $b$) increases the cut-off frequency with $1/b$.
-In the case of SIW, the thickness is so low that the cut-off frequency of TM modes is much higher than the dominant mode.
+For TM modes, decreasing the waveguide height (usually denoted as $b$) increases the cut-off frequency with $1/b$.
+In the case of SIW, the height is the thickness of the substrate, which is so low that the cut-off frequency of TM modes is much higher than the dominant mode.